Bensalem Township, Pennsylvania: Utilities

 Electricity and natural gas in Bensalem Township is provided by PECO Energy Company, a subsidiary of Exelon.
 Water in the township is provided by Aqua Pennsylvania, a subsidiary of Aqua America, while sewer service is provided by the Bucks County Water & Sewer Authority; Bensalem sold off its water and sewer system in 1999.
 Trash and recycling collection is provided by private haulers.
 Cable, telephone, and internet service to the area is provided by Xfinity and Verizon.
 Bensalem Township is served by area codes 215, 267, and 445.

 Government

 In 1987, the people of Bensalem voted to become a second-class township with a mayor-council form of government consisting of a five-member council and a mayor.
 The mayor is allowed to serve unlimited terms.
 The first mayor of Bensalem was Ed Burns, who was elected on 1989 and served in office from 1990 to 1994.
-The current mayor is Republican Joseph DiGirolamo, who is in his seventh consecutive term.
+The current mayor is Republican Joseph DiGirolamo, who is in his eighth consecutive term.
 He was elected mayor in 1994.
-His seventh term expires December 31, 2021.